works123/retail_analytics_sellers_reward_system/README.md

 > - Can you detemine what factors make a seller a top performer and least performer
 > I have reviewed the dataset and I strongly believe beyond developing a Seller' Dashboard for <strong>Zimla</strong>, there are other offerings and product we can propose to the management while making our pitch for the job.
 Please I look forward to us including these in our product pitch to them.

 > I know we can do this. gentlemen & gadies it's time to roll up our sleeves.
-Apart from these questions, if you could use your initiative to also do more analysis and come up with more inisghts then that would be even better.
+Apart from these questions, what other insights can we draw from analysing the data that would help us firmly secure this project?
 >
 > Your Lead,